Introduction

 The Storage Info tab shows the following sections:

-• Storage Network.
+- Storage Network.
 Displays the private network information for the network storage and its IP addresses.
-The details include the network ID, name, CIDR, VLAN ID, and the IP addresses of the storage network.
+The details include the network ID, name, CIDR, VLAN ID, the IP addresses of the storage network, and the number of IPs in use.
 The server instances on this network can mount and access the NFS.
 Click the Private Networks link to add/remove servers to the storage network.
 More information on adding and configuring servers in the storage network is in the following section.

 Volumes